danisluis6/Dagger-Introduction/README.md

    - When we provide, we wont' have parameter.
 Otherwise, we will have parameters.
 So we will create functions and get parameters from Modules.
    - Implement solution 2

+>> **Working with data**
+   - We have User in this system.
+So we need to scope of using this User, and declare some methods involve
+   with User, API, ResponseObject to get from server.
+   - Build structure folders.

+>**BUILDING SCOPE USER**
+   - Done

+>**BUILDING SCOPE USER MODULE**
+    - Think about provides these things for object outside.
+    - Come back to CakeModule.
+We need to compare between CakeModule and UserModule.
+What is the difference or the same things in here.

+    @Module
+    public class CakeModule {

+        private MainView mView;

+        public CakeModule(MainView view) {
+            mView = view;
+            Log.i("TAG", "CakeModule -> CakeModule(Constructor)");
+        }

+        @PerActivity
+        @Provides
+        CakeApiService provideApiService(Retrofit retrofit) {
+            Log.i("TAG", "CakeModule -> CakeApiService");
+            return retrofit.create(CakeApiService.class);
+        }

+        @PerActivity
+        @Provides
+        MainView provideView() {
+            Log.i("TAG", "CakeModule -> MainView");
+            return mView;
+        }

+    }

+> Explain about CakeModule.
+We need provides Retrofit in here, But we use @Inject(Retrofit).
+We can't, Retrofit will get from ApplicationComponent.

+    @Module
+    public class UserModule {

+        private User user;

+        public UserModule(User user) {
+            this.user = user;
+        }

+        @Provides
+        @UserScope
+        User provideUser() {
+            return user;
+        }

+        @Provides
+        @UserScope
+        RepositoriesManager provideRepositoriesManager(User user, GithubApiService githubApiService) {
+            return new RepositoriesManager(user, githubApiService);
+        }
+    }

+> Explain about UserModule.
+We still need to have ApiService.
+   - Build User

+   - Build UserModule